wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.3.4 =
+Bugfix: Fatal error from League Container conflict with WooCommerce 4.4

 = 2.3.3 =
 Enhancement: Add data-skip-lazy and skip-lazy class to exclusions list as part of the interoperability initiative between lazyload plugins
 Enhancement: Use native lazyload only if filter `rocket_use_native_lazyload` is true